-Chinese holly is a popular, versatile evergreen shrub that can grow as a lush large shrub or a small, trimmed tree.
-Planted in the cooler weather of fall or spring, fast-growing Chinese holly is the first holly to bloom in spring.
+Chinese holly (Ilex cornuta) is a popular, versatile evergreen shrub that can grow as a lush large shrub, privacy hedge, or a small, trimmed tree.
 Small, yellowish-green flowers, each with four tiny petals, attract the first bees of the season.
-'D'Or' Chinese holly, also known as "yellowberry holly," specifically attracts the ground-nesting Colletes banksi bees.
+Like other members of the Ilex genus, Chinese holly specifically attracts the ground-nesting Colletes banksia bees.

-Throughout the cooler months, most offer dark orange or red fruit, while fewer varieties create softer colored yellow berries.
-It is one of the few hollies that can produce berries without male pollination, the largest of all holly berries at 1/4 to 1/2 inch in diameter.
-Spiny leaves are dark olive glossy green and a bit prickly.
+Throughout the cooler months, most Chinese holly plants sport dark orange or red fruit, while a few cultivars create softer colored yellow berries.
+Chinese hollies are dioecious, meaning that individual flowers are either male or female.
+However, only one sex is found on any one plant.
+You'll need both a male and a female holly to produce fruit.
+Bees pollinate the flowers.
+A few cultivars, like 'Burford', doesn't need a pollinator to set fruit.
+The berries about 1/4 to 1/2 inch in diameter.
+Unusual rectangular leaves resemble bull horns, and "cornuta" means horn-shaped.
+Spiny leaves are dark olive glossy green and a prickly.
 The hairless leaves are leathery and waxy in texture.
 Each broadleaf is exceptionally shiny compared to others in the Aquifoliaceae family.

 The plant is toxic to humans, and toxic to pets.